 What is Proliferative Diabetic Retinopathy?

 Proliferative diabetic retinopathy (PDR) is a serious complication of diabetes mellitus.
-In this situation, damage to the retinal blood vessels leads to the secretion of a substance called vascular endothelial growth factor (VEGF).
+In this situation, damage to the retinal blood vessels causes the secretion of a substance called vascular endothelial growth factor (VEGF).
 VEGF causes abnormal blood vessels to grow on the surface of the retina and elsewhere in the eye.
 These vessels bleed easily and may also pull on the retina, causing retinal traction and detachment.
 They often grow to the point where they threaten vision even without the individual knowing that there is anything wrong.
 This is why it is so important for diabetics to have eye examinations at regular intervals.

 When the abnormal blood vessels bleed, the blood ends up in the vitreous cavity, which is on the inside of the eye.
 The spots of blood may look like little specks, bugs, or floaters.
 If a lot of bleeding has occurred, vision can be greatly reduced.
 If you have diabetes and suddenly see a large number of floaters in an eye, you should notify your eye doctor right away.

 Another serious complication of proliferative diabetic retinopathy is neovascular glaucoma.
 This occurs when abnormal blood vessels grow on the iris and over the drainage system of the eye (the trabecular meshwork).
 This can eventually lead to extremely elevated eye pressure, pain, redness, and severe vision loss.

 Proliferative Diabetic Retinopathy Treatment

 Patients tend to have pain for a day or two after treatment, which is usually manageable with non-narcotic drugs.
 Vision is typically blurred for a week or two after treatment, and then typically returns to baseline.
 It is not rare for bleeding to occur inside the eye after treatment because it takes several weeks for the regression of the neovascularization to occur.
 Some peripheral (side) vision and some night vision may be lost as a consequence of panretinal photocoagulation.
 Laser treatment for proliferative diabetic retinopathy is one of the most effective treatments in all of medicine.
 This therapy has saved the vision of millions of patients.